gekatateam/neptunus/docs/CONFIGURATION.md

  - **run** - Should engine starts pipeline at daemon startup.
  - **buffer** - Buffer size of channels connecting a plugins.

-> **Important**
+> [!IMPORTANT]
-> It has been experimentally found that processors scaling can reduce performance if the lines cumulatively process events faster than outputs send them (because of filling channels buffers).
-You should test it first before it can be used in production.
+> Processors scaling can reduce performance if the lines cumulatively process events faster than outputs send them (because of channels buffers overflow).
+You should test it first before use it in production.

 Settings example:
 ```toml